miniscruff/changie/README.md

 If you want to contribute through code or documentation, the [Contributing guide](CONTRIBUTING.md) is the place to start.
 If you need additional help create an issue or post on discussions.

+## Semantic Version Compatibility
+Changie is focused around the CLI and its configuration options and aims to keep existing CLI commands and options suported in major versions.
+It is possible to use Changie as a dependent package but no support or compability is guaranteed.

 ## License
 Distributed under the [MIT License](LICENSE).